fujaba/fulibScenarios/src/test/scenarios/shop/interview/Warehouse.md

 ![MondayArrival](Arrival.svg)

+We call hello with param world.

 We call addStock on Warehouse with arrival mondayArrival.
-AddStock takes High Heels and all other products of palettes of mondayArrival and addStock adds High Heels to products of Warehouse.
+// AddStock takes High Heels and all other products of palettes of mondayArrival
+// and addStock adds High Heels to products of Warehouse.
-AddStock takes eu100 and all other palettes of mondayArrival and addStock calls findPlace with palette eu100.
+// AddStock takes eu100 and all other palettes of mondayArrival and
+// addStock calls findPlace with palette eu100.
 // AddStock calls findPlace with palettes of mondayArrival.

-FindPlace checks that place of eu100 is empty and findPlace takes f1 or some other from places of areas of warehouse
+// FindPlace checks that place of eu100 is empty and
+// findPlace takes f1 or some other from places of areas of warehouse
-and findPlace writes f1 into place of eu100.
+// and findPlace writes f1 into place of eu100.

 <!--## operations-->